Chevrotain/chevrotain/packages/website/docs/guide/resolving_lexer_errors.md

 the optimization is skipped as translating a complement set to a regular set is fairly costly during the Lexer's initialization.

-For example an XML Text is defined by **everything** except a closing tag.
+For example, an XML Text is defined by **everything** except a closing tag.

 ```javascript
 const XMLText = createToken({